HOW TO SIGNAL FOR HELP USING A SURVIVAL WHISTLE

 In fact, our Life Bivy emergency sleeping bag has a 120-decibel emergency whistle attached right onto the paracord drawstring!
 You don’t even have to think about packing an extra piece of gear.

-These small life-saving tools fit almost anywhere and can bail you out if you were to get lost hiking, injured, stranded in your car during the winter… the list goes on and on.
+These small life-saving tools fit almost anywhere and can bail you out if you were to get lost hiking, injured on a camping trip, stranded in your car during the winter, stuck in a natural disaster… the list goes on and on.

 And when you do get lost or stranded and need to make a call for help using your survival whistle…

-There is more to it than randomly blowing on it and hoping someone recognizes you’re in distress.
+There is more to it than randomly blowing on it to make the loudest whistle noise and hoping someone recognizes you’re in distress.

-Sure that might work, but if you want to give yourself the best opportunity to be found, you need to be sure someone who hears your call for help recognizes it as such…
+Sure that might work, but if you want to give yourself the best opportunity to be found and rescued from your emergency situation, you need to be sure someone who hears your call for help recognizes it as such…

 That’s where this post comes in.